ionic-team/ionic-framework/packages/vue/test/README.md

 Typically you will want to link at least `@ionic/core` and `@ionic/vue`.
 However, you may wish to also link `@ionic/vue-router` if you are making changes there.

-**Linking dependencies only needs to be done once unless you delete the `node_modules` directory in the test application.**
+**Linking dependencies only needs to be done once unless you delete or overwrite the `node_modules` directory in the test application.**
 Example Linking Ionic Core:

 ```